- “Founder Mode” and the Art of Mythmaking

 "When trying to understand systems, one really eye-opening and fundamental insight is to realize that the machine is never broken." -Anil Dash - Language of business

-Mike Fisher's reminder that everyone speaks finance at a leadership level and so you will benefit from learning this language too - Parkinson's Law: It's real, so use it
+Mike Fisher's reminder that everyone speaks finance at a leadership level and so you will benefit from learning this language too - How to drive change beyond your role

 James Stanier on how setting deadlines helps with software development projects - Not technical enough